jacobguenther/endless-sky-guides/README.md

 ### Travel to Luna (Mystery Cubes 1)
 #### Where to find:
-Will be offered immediately after completing part 1.
+Will be offered immediately after completing part 0.

 #### Requirements:
+Completed part 0.
 Combat rating of 35 which is slightly higher than rank 3.

 #### Tips:
 None